Private, In-Home Tutoring in Rutland, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Rutland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rutland, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Wachusett Regional School District is a large district comprised of twelve schools and over 7,400 students.
 The mission of WRSD is providing high-quality teaching for students to achieve academic excellence and social development in order to fulfill their potential.
 The district has implemented an initiative that commits to continually approving the literacy curriculum.
 A balanced literacy approach is used, and literacy blocks include reader’s and writer’s workshops, phonics and word study, read alouds, literacy assessments, and support for the MCAS state exam.
 The district also uses a math workshop that addresses the needs of all students.